Changes in Nette Tester 1.5.0

 Tester is available as

 a single PHAR file.
-It can be used in a dual way.
-The first one is as a library
+It can be used dually.
+The first one is a library code

 require __DIR__ . '/tester.phar'; Tester\Assert::true(TRUE);